tmuncks/docker-thruk/README.md

 ### Persistence
 Anonymous volumes have been put in place to persist configuration (`/etc/thruk`) and data (`/var/lib/thruk`).

-These paths can of course be mounted on named volumes for better visibility etc.
+These paths can be mounted on named volumes for better control, visibility etc.

 ### Documentation
 The actual Thruk Documentation can be found [here](https://www.thruk.org/documentation/).